KarimChukfeh/tic-tac-react/public/ETour_Whitepaper.md

 ETour is different from other Web3 gaming platforms that sell tokens or promise players money.
 Instead, it focuses on one thing: **players compete in games they already know, and the better player wins real ETH.**

-The protocol separates universal tournament mechanics: matchmaking, bracket management, timeout escalation, prize distribution from game-specific logic.
+The protocol separates universal tournament mechanics from game-specific logic. (e.g matchmaking, bracket management, timeout escalation, prize distribution).
 Architectural decisions allow multiple games to share battle-tested infrastructure while each maintains its own rules and identity.

-ETour launches with three flagship games: Tic-Tac-Toe, Connect Four, and Chess, chosen specifically because they require no hidden information and can be fully verified on-chain.
+ETour launches with three classic games: Tic-Tac-Toe, Connect Four, and Chess, chosen specifically because they require no hidden information and can be fully verified on-chain.

-This whitepaper explains both the philosophical reasoning behind ETour's design decisions and the technical implementation that makes trustless competition possible.
+This whitepaper explains the philosophical reasoning behind ETour's design decisions and the technical implementation that makes trustless competition possible.
+It's intended for those who want to understand*not just what ETour does;

-It is intended for those who want to understand **not just *what* ETour does**, but ***why* it was built this way**.
+### **But why it was built this way.**

 ---